Introduction to Redberry: a computer algebra system designed for tensor manipulation: Basics

 \subsection{Standard form of mathematical expressions}

-A core function of any CAS is its ability to reduce arbitrary expression to some standard form (SF), which is then used everywhere in manipulations.
-This approach facilitates comparison and matching of expressions and gives a way for more robust and fast algorithms of almost all transformations.
-Redberry uses the same paradigm, so any intermediate and resulting expression is guaranteed to be in the SF.
+A core feature of any CAS is its ability to reduce arbitrary expression to some standard form (SF) in which it is then used everywhere in manipulations.
+This approach facilitates comparison and matching of expressions and gives a way for more robust and fast algorithms for almost all CAS operations.
+Redberry uses the same paradigm: any intermediate and resulting expression is guaranteed to be in the SF.

 Consider the following examples, which give an idea of SF in Redberry: